miguelbgouveia/guides/in-review/other/beginner-linux-navigation-manual/article.md

 #### ln -s

 You’ll encounter this quite often in the future.
 So it’s probably good to know it now.
-To create a *symbolic link* (Google for explanations), use `ln -s`.
+To create a *symbolic link,* use `ln -s`.
+[Symbolic links (or symlinks)](https://en.wikipedia.org/wiki/Symbolic_link) are files that contain references to other files in the directory.
+These links point to a target file, which, even if moved or deleted, does not influence the symlink.
+As a result, symlinks can serve as placeholders and they are commonly used in shells.

     $ ln -s ~/apache ~/Desktop/apache